Research

 [Abstract]

-This paper investigates the impact of the 1630–31 plague on apprenticeship wages in early modern Venice, shedding light on how pre-industrial labour markets adjusted to large demographic shocks.
-Using a dataset of over 17,000 apprenticeship contracts from early modern Venice, I reconstruct wage trends across skill levels before and after the epidemic.
-My findings suggest that, unlike the Black Death, which led to widespread wage increases across Europe, the 1630 plague had an asymmetric impact on the Venetian labour market: real wages rose for both skilled and unskilled apprentices, but the increase was significantly larger in skill-intensive trades.
-Using a difference-in-differences strategy, I estimate that skilled apprentices gained a post-plague wage premium of approximately 10–12%.
-These results reflect the slow replenishment of human capital in crafts with long training times, combined with occupational segmentation and heterogeneous institutional responses by guilds.
-The findings challenge the notion of plague-induced convergence and suggest that, under certain conditions, pandemics can reinforce labour market stratification rather than erode it.
+This paper examines the impact of the 1630–31 plague on apprenticeship wages in early modern Venice, offering new evidence on how pre-industrial labour markets adjusted to large demographic shocks.
+Using a dataset of over 17,000 apprenticeship contracts, I reconstruct wage trends across trades and skill levels before and after the epidemic.
+My findings suggest that, in contrast to the equalizing effects often attributed to the Black Death, the 1630–31 outbreak produced a pronounced skill-biased wage shift.
+Real wages rose across the board in its aftermath, but the increase was significantly larger in skill-intensive trades, where training was longer and human capital harder to replace.
+Using a difference-in-differences strategy, I estimate a post-plague skilled wage premium of 12-14 percent.
+These results are robust to controls for contract structure, in-kind payments, and recruitment patterns.
+The findings highlight the interaction of labour scarcity and institutional mediation in shaping wage outcomes, suggesting that, under certain conditions, epidemics could entrench rather than erode labour market stratification.